aksakalli/aksakalli.github.io/_posts/2016-03-01-jaccard-similarity-with-minhash.md

 Back to our toy problem, we are going to use sketch size $$ t=3 $$, that means we need 3 permutation functions like $$\pi$$.
 Our set members are 4 bit integers  $$ 0, 1,..., 15 $$,
-so the permutation function is sucha as
+so the permutation function is such as
 $$ \pi: \mathbb{Z}_{15} \rightarrow \mathbb{Z}_{15} $$.
 Let our first first permutation functions $$ \pi_1 $$ be: